ykm/critter/README.md

 (take n iter)
 -------------
 Take n elements from the iterator.
 The return value is a list of the values accumulated.
-However, in future, we might need have to retain type of the values supplied during the iterator creation.
+However, in future, we might need have to retain type of the initial-contents supplied during the iterator creation.

 (take-while pred iter)
 ----------------------